AunopDev/AunopDev/README.md

 </p>

 ---
+I'm a student who is about to graduate and passionate about Technology
 ## 👨‍💻 About Me

 - 🧑‍🎓 I'm a student who is about to graduate and passionate about **Cybersecurity**, **Web/Mobile App Development**, and **Technology**.